Skip to Main Content

 Work in agencies and organizations that provide direct service and support to children, families, and youth including: Local & national agencies and organizations such as Big Brothers Big Sisters of America, YMCA, Boys and Girls Clubs of America, Museums, The Arc, and Milton Early Childhood Alliance.

-Mentorship of youth in community-based programs or residential settings, after school and youth development programs, community recreation programs, programs supporting at-risk youth, independence and life skills programs, group homes, and transition into the workplace and job training programs.
+Mentorship of youth in community-based programs or residential settings, after-school and youth development programs, community recreation programs, programs supporting at-risk youth, independence, life skills programs, group homes, and transition into the workplace and job training programs.

-Work in agencies and organizations which provide education, support, and/or advocacy for children, youth and families in community-based settings including:
+Work in agencies and organizations that provide education, support, and advocacy for children, youth, and families in community-based settings including:

 Policy Organizations